 chromosome 1, parent 2: X - X - X - X - X - X - X - X

 This example illustrates the purpose of the smoother.
 But with real data the picture is much messier, and the answers are rarely so clean.
 So instead of assigning a single ancestry to each window like we did in this example, the smoother estimates the probabilities of each Ancestry Composition population matching each window of DNA.
 The following picture shows a concrete example:

-As a last step, we summarize the results to display them in your Chromosome Painting.
-The way we do this is to apply a threshold to the probability plot:
+The last step is to summarize the results and display them in your Chromosome Painting.
+The way we do this is to apply a threshold to the probability plot as in this figure: